rosscdh/python-goclio/README.md

 (in-development) Python Client for GoClio api

+You are able to use the build in session object which will provide a simple wrapper for getting an OAuth2 token from goclio.

-Please use in conjunction with https://github.com/rosscdh/python-social-auth.git@backends/goclio (oauth2 implementation for goclio; has a pull request pending on the primary project).
+Or you can use this module in conjunction with https://github.com/rosscdh/python-social-auth.git@backends/goclio (oauth2 implementation for goclio; has a pull request pending on the primary project).

-This will then provide you with access to the ":token" which is the oauth2 token mentioned in the examples below.
+Either of these processes will then provide you with access to the ":token" which is the oauth2 token mentioned in the examples below.

 ```
 #